Zilliqa/ZIP/zips/zip-11.md

-Delegation of tokens required token holders to transfer their tokens to a client-unique address provided by the seed node operator which pooled all the tokens and the deposited them in a Scilla contract.
+Delegation of tokens required token holders to transfer their tokens to a client-unique address provided by the seed node operator which pooled all the tokens and then deposited them in a Scilla contract.
 The operator upon receiving rewards (which gets distributed daily) then distributes back the reward to the delegators in proportion to their stake.